young parent payment

-Your payment will increase by $10 per week if you attend and participate in a education programme for 6 months.
+Your payment will increase by $10 per week when you attend and participate in an education programme for six months.
 This is called an education incentive.

 A payment card is a bit like an Eftpos card.
 We load money onto it, and you can use it to buy things you need, like food, toiletries, stationery for school or baby clothes.
 You can use your card in shops that have registered with us to accept it.

 If a hardship payment is added to your card, you need to spend it within three days or it will expire.

 The Work and Income website has more information about payment cards, like where and how you can use them.

 what you need when you apply for Young Parent Payment